 A majority of the votes entitled to be cast with respect to each matter submitted to the shareholders, represented either in person or by proxy, shall constitute a quorum with respect to such matter.
-Under Wisconsin law, directors are elected by plurality, meaning that the eight individuals receiving the largest number of votes are elected as directors, and the ratification of the appointment of the independent registered public accounting firm requires the number of votes cast in favor of this proposal to exceed the number of votes cast against this proposal, assuming a quorum is present.
-Abstentions and broker nonvotes (i.e., shares held by brokers in street name, voting on certain matters due to discretionary authority or instruction from the beneficial owners but not voting on other matters due to lack of authority to vote on such matters without instructions from the beneficial owners) will count toward the determination of whether directors are elected or the appointment of the independent registered public accounting firm statified.
+Under Wisconsin law, directors are elected by plurality, meaning that the eight individuals receiving the largest number of votes are elected as directors.
+The ratification of the appointment of the independent registered public accounting firm and the approval of the non-binding advisory vote on our executive compensation requires the number of votes cast in favor of these proposals to exceed the number of votes cast against these proposals, assuming a quorum is present.
+For the non-binding advisory proposal on the frequency of future advisory votes on executive compensation, shareholders may vote on an advisory basis as to whether future "Say on Pay" votes should occur every 1, 2 or 3 years, or abstain.
+A plurality of the votes cast for this proposal is required for the approval of a choice among every 1, 2 or 3 years, meaning that whichever of 1, 2 or 3 years receives the most votes will be approved.
+Abstentions and broker nonvotes (i.e., shares held by brokers in street name, voting on certain matters due to discretionary authority or instruction from the beneficial owners but not voting on other matters due to lack of authority to vote on such matters without instructions from the beneficial owners) will count toward the quorum requirement but will not count toward the determination of whether directors are elected or the other proposals are approved.

-ELECTION OF DIRECTORS
+PROPOSAL 1: ELECTION OF DIRECTORS